-- Impact reflects changes that affect the welfare of an organisation's stakeholders.
-Organisations create or destroy value for society through their impact. - Impacts can be measured and compared.
-The Impact-Weighted Accounts Framework (IWAF) specifically uses monetary valuation for comparability (see below for details). - Impacts should be measured within an accounting framework with the aim of harnessing our economy to improve our society and planet.
+- Impact refers to the changes that affect the welfare of an organisation's stakeholders.
+Organisations can create or imperil the welfare of society and the environment through their impact. - Impacts can be measured and compared.
+The Impact-Weighted Accounts Framework (IWAF) specifically uses monetary valuation for comparability (see below for details). - Impacts should be measured within an accounting framework with the aim of harnessing the assets of our economy to improve the welfare of society and the planet.
 The IWAF provides such a framework.